 D. W. Griffith filmed the first movie ever shot in Hollywood in 1910, but studios were not built there until 1913, long after Lubin had established himself in the Philadelphia area.
 His first studio was on the rooftop of 912 Arch Street, then, in 1910, at 20th & Indiana Streets.
 His logo was the Liberty Bell and his slogan “clear as a bell” touted his films’ sharp focus.

 In 1912 Lubin bought the Montgomery County estate of brewer John Betz and began to develop Betzwood.
 His campus covered 350 acres and included two enclosed dark studios, a glass studio, processing plants, stables, farms, woods, a train station and, of course, the Schuylkill river.
-That gave Lubin the ability to shoot feature-length Westerns and Civil War epics.
+All of this gave Lubin the ability to shoot feature-length Westerns and Civil War epics.

 Betzwood employed 700 people, including costume makers, film developers, technical staff, publicity staff, shippers, kitchen and dining room help.
 The studio was air conditioned and humidity controlled.

 Lubin’s The Servant Girl’s Legacy in 1914 was the earliest surviving film of Oliver Hardy.
 Director Arthur Hotaling needed a “fat boy” and Hardy, who hung around the studio in hopes of getting a break, was the heaviest boy available.

 But most of Lubin’s films were demolished by a fire and Lubin’s business was destroyed by bankruptcy, and Betzwood’s history became almost forgotten.
 There is not even a marker to tell the passerby anything about the studio.